All Episodes

 This is Bob Woodruff.

-He's talking to reporter, congressional reporter Linda Douglas.
+He's talking to reporter, Congressional reporter Linda Douglas.

 That fight is going to be resurrected again.

-If the Democrats try to block any of the president's nominees by using the filibuster, uh the majority leader is going to try to step forward and change those rules, and that raises the stakes even higher.
+If the Democrats try to block any of the president's nominees by using the filibuster, the majority leader is going to try to step forward and change those rules, and that raises the stakes even higher.

 It could shut down the Senate.

-There's been a fight the public may not be aware of.
+There's been a fight the public may not be aware of?

 It's a big disconnect.